 All our furnaces are designed and built in the USA.

 The CM Rapid-Temp Furnace Series

-Our Rapid-Temp Series electric box and tube furnaces are known worldwide for their ability to heat and cool rapidly and their high thermal uniformity.
+Our Rapid-Temp Series electric box and tube furnaces are used in Labs, Universities, and production facilities for their ability to heat and cool rapidly and their high thermal uniformity.
 That’s because our designs use double-wall stainless steel where others use carbon-steel derivatives.
 High-end molydisilicide heating elements and ultra-pure Alumina Fiber make the CM Rapid-Temp furnaces a performance and quality leader.